nealwoj/AnimationLayering/README.md

 # Animation Layering
-PLaying around with animations in Unreal Engine
+Playing around with animations in Unreal Engine.
+This was an assignment for a graphics class at Champlain College.